 Phase 2: Configuration is to install and configure the user devices.
 First, a client-side application needs to be installed on the user computer.
 Then, the user will log into the BluePass server and download the decryption key K_2 into the computer.
 The user will store the key either for a long term or temporarily, depending on whether the computer is trusted or untrusted.
 Note that the installation of the client-side application on a computer is also a one-time operation.
-The retrieval of K_2 from the BluePass server is needed each time opening a browser only when the user is on a untrusted computer.
+The retrieval of K_2 from the BluePass server is needed each time only when the user opens a browser from an untrusted computer.

 Phase 3: Authentication is almost transparent to the user.
-In a trusted device, the user only needs to carry the registered mobile phone and wait for the passwords being automatically filled.
-In a untrusted device, the user needs to re-enter the master password every time a new browser instance is opened since the key K_2 is deleted when a browser instance is closed.
+In a trusted device, the user only needs to carry the registered mobile phone and see the passwords being automatically filled.
+In an untrusted device, the user needs to re-enter the master password every time a new browser instance is opened since the key K_2 is deleted when a browser instance is closed.

-2.2 Threat Model
+2.2.
+Threat Model